Spanish Tile Has Been Around For Centuries.

-Actually, it’s Simple.
+It’s Simple.
 Most Spanish tiles are handmade, which means they have variations in size, thickness, and other attributes.

-How to Save Money On Spanish Tile
+How to Save Money On A Spanish Floor Tile Purchase

 It’s easy to get great value if you have a solid game plan.
 So let’s start with the numbers.